vaylvn/vaylbot-documentation/guide/events.md

 #### **Gift Sub**
 - **Tags Available**:
-  - `user`: The username of the user gifting the subs.
+  - `gifter`: The username of the user gifting the subs.
+  - `gifted`: The username of the user receiving the sub.
   - `amount`: The number of subs gifted.
   - `tier`: The subscription tier of the gifted subs.